-Despite the apparent increase in inequality in the last decades of the 20th century, there was little analysis of class in New Zealand society.
+Despite the increase in inequality in the 1980s and 1990s, there was for a long time little class analysis of New Zealand society.
+In a 2009 survey few people regarded class as important to their identity.
 There were several reasons for this:

 - The international collapse of communism weakened allegiance to Marxism.

-- The increasing participation of women in the workforce confused the previous relationship between the male breadwinner’s occupation and family class identity.
+- The increasing participation of women in the workforce complicated the old association between the male breadwinner’s occupation and class identity.

-- The traditional New Zealand belief in the value of social equality weakened.
-A Massey University survey suggested that in 1992, 72% of New Zealanders thought that income differences were too large; by 2009, when another survey was conducted, the figure had dropped to 62%.
-Only 32% disagreed with the statement that large income differences were necessary for New Zealand’s economic prosperity, a drop from 60% in 1992.
-It appeared that more New Zealanders were happy to accept an unequal society.
+- For a time the traditional New Zealand belief in social equality weakened.
+A Massey University survey suggested that in 1992 72% of New Zealanders thought that income differences were too large; by 2009 the figure had dropped to 62%.

 - household income

-- income support: the percentage of parents receiving a benefit.
+- income support reflecting the percentage of parents receiving a benefit.

 - no internet at home